PurpurMC/PurpurDocs/mkdocs/Configuration.md

 * ridable-in-water
     - **default**: false
     - **description**: Makes this mob ridable in water (it wont eject you)
+* portal-spawn-modifier
+    - **default**: 2000
+    - **description**: Allows changing the modifier for the piglin spawn chance from a portal block based on the world difficulty.
+[Read more here](https://github.com/pl3xgaming/Purpur/blob/ver/1.16.5/patches/server/0198-Piglin-portal-spawn-modifier.patch)
 * attributes
     * max_health
         - **default**: 16.0